« Back to category

 Benefit: Pet insurance can encourage preventative care

-Although pet insurance is designed to cover the expenses of unexpected illness and injury, in some cases it can encourage preventative care.
-Owners can take out comprehensive cover that includes options such as parasite control and some cover for dental cleaning.
+Although pet insurance is designed to cover the expenses of specified illnesses and injuries, in some cases it can encourage preventative care.
+Owners can take out comprehensive cover that includes options such as parasite control and some cover for dental.
+However, some policies will not cover you for any dental treatment, including fractured teeth, so it’s important to familiarise yourself with the relevant Policy Booklet before purchasing a policy.

 Benefit: Pet insurance could support treatment for chronic conditions